frequently asked questions

 This vision will take time.
 With each step, we’re building a stronger foundation for Aitkin’s students, community, and future.

-• If a new PreK-6 school is built, the district will try to sell the Rippleside Elementary property to someone who may be interested in using the building or developing the site in another way.
-If it doesn’t sell within two years, the district will demolish the building and work with the city to sell the land for housing.
+• If a new PreK-6 school is built, the district will put the Rippleside Elementary property on the market.
+If it doesn’t sell within two years, we will consider demolishing the building and selling the land as lots for new housing or development.

-• If the referendum is approved by voters this fall, the district will work closely with community members to determine how the wellness center will be designed, managed, and scheduled.
+• If the referendum is approved by voters this fall, the district will work closely with community members to determine how the new gymnasium space will be designed, managed, and scheduled.
 We’ve heard a clear desire for it to be a shared, accessible space that welcomes people of all ages year-round, which is our goal.
-As plans move forward, we’ll provide regular updates and invite input to ensure the wellness center meets the needs of residents.
+As plans move forward, we’ll provide regular updates and invite input to ensure the gym meets the needs of residents.

 Questions about the cost: